 - A space to pump that is not a bathroom.

-Employers with under 50 employees can seek an exemption from the law if allowing pumping breaks would cause an “undue burden.”
+- Employers with under 50 employees can seek an exemption from the law if they can demonstrate that providing the pumping breaks would cause an “undue hardship.”
+Undue hardship exceptions are rare; in most situations, employers must comply with the law.

 The law applies to covered employees until their baby reaches one year of age.